lcampose101/java_test_automation_example/README.md

 # Review Test Reports
 For reviewing the test reports that are generated, you can follow this path: build/reports/index.html

-Thanks for taking the time of reviewing the code that I've presented for the challenge.
-Had a lot of fun coding all of this and would like for us to talk further and discuss it!

 Cheers,
 Luis